Mr. India (1987 film): Plot

-Mogambo is a criminal whose goal is to conquer India.
-From his hidden island, he monitors all the evil-doings perpetrated by his henchmen.
-Catchphrases like "Mogambo khush hua" and "Hail Mogambo!" used by his subordinates, show his complete authority over his minions.
-Arun Verma is a street violinist and philanthropist who rents an old house to take care of ten orphans with the help of his cook named "Calendar".
-Arun is seldom able to make ends meet and is in deep debt, so he decides to rent out the room on the first floor.
+Mogambo's ultimate aim is to get a device that would turn people invisible, this, he thinks, will help him conquer India and the rest of the world more easily.
+Meanwhile Arun Verma(the protagonist) is a street violinist and philanthropist who rents an old house that he calls a "hostel" to take care of orphaned children with the help of his cook named "Calendar".
+Arun is seldom able to make ends meet and is in deep debt, so he decides to rent out a room on the first floor.
 Seema Soni, his first tenant, is a local journalist who eventually becomes friends with everyone.
-Arun falls in love with her.